 - Include confirmations.
-In your bind orders, include confirmations with respect to what additional insured endorsements are acceptable, when they can be attached to certificates, and what other forms can be attached.
-In addition, address your authority to issue certificates for policies placed through wholesale brokers or other non-direct relationships.
-Also, include who is responsible for notifying holders with 30-day cancellation notices.
+In your bind orders, confirm what additional insured endorsements are acceptable, and when these or other forms can be attached to certificates.
+Additionally, address your authority to issue certificates for policies placed through wholesale brokers or other non-direct relationships.
+You should also specify who is responsible for sending 30-day cancellation notices to holders.

 - Have a discussion.
-Communicate with your insured about the types of coverage they have available and the terms and conditions under which additional insured, waiver of subrogation, notice of cancellation, and other extensions are available.
-Encourage them to review contractual requirements with you before the contract is signed.
+Discuss with your insured the various types of coverage available to them.
+Explain the terms and conditions for obtaining additional extensions, such as waiver of subrogation and notice of cancellation.
+Encourage insureds to review contractual requirements with you before signing the contract.

 - Set expectations.
 Your insured must understand the limits of your responsibility for reviewing their contracts and agreements.
-Make it clear that you will only be looking at the insurance requirements and that any other provision should be reviewed by an attorney.
+Make clear that you will only examine insurance needs and advise consulting an attorney for other provisions.
 Also, set expectations around how you will handle certificate requests that are not in compliance with their insurance program.